 Volatility of share price, absence of dividends, and fluctuation of operating results.
 Market prices for the securities of biotechnology companies, including ours, have historically been highly volatile.
 During the year ended October 31, 2023, our common shares traded on the Toronto Stock Exchange at a high of \$1.26 and a low of \$0.70 per share (2022 fiscal year - high of \$2.22 and low of \$0.69 per share).
 Factors such as general market conditions, biotech sector investment sentiment, fluctuation of our operating results, announcements of technological innovations, patents or new commercial products by us or our competitors, results of clinical testing, regulatory actions, or public concern over the safety of biopharmaceutical products and other factors could have a significant effect on the share price or trading volumes for our common shares.
-Our common shares have been subject to significant price and volume fluctuations and may continue to be subject to significant price and volume fluctuations in the future.
+Our common shares have been subject to significant price and volume fluctuations in the future.
 We have not paid dividends to date, and we do not expect to pay dividends in the foreseeable future.